Lynching of William "Froggie" James: Events

-Stacy Pratt McDermott's 1999 article "'An Outrageous Proceeding': A Northern Lynching and the Enforcement of Anti-Lynching Legislation in Illinois, 1905–1910" analyzes the events leading to James's final moments.
+Stacy McDermott's 1999 article "'An Outrageous Proceeding': A Northern Lynching and the Enforcement of Anti-Lynching Legislation in Illinois, 1905–1910" analyzes the events leading to James's final moments.
 Pelley's twisted and bruised dead body was found gagged with a cloth in an alley on the morning of November 9.
 The police chief sent for bloodhounds and used them that day.
 The dogs led authorities to arrest five people: James, Arthur Alexander, Sam Mosby, Georgia Cooper, and another woman identified only by the surname Green.
 James and Alexander were the primary suspects.

 "James had no alibi for the hour between five and six o'clock on November 8, the time which the coroner's jury thought the murder to have taken place.
 The flour sack that Green had allegedly been washing upon her arrest matched the gag found in Pelley's mouth.
 Cooper's alleged statement that she washed James's bloodstained clothes on the night of the murder and James's muscular build added to the limited evidence."